-The policy provides the framework around which the Council can effectively control certain interference with the highway.
-The ability to grant licences provides the Council with the operational tools to put in place measures to ensure the safety of highway users.
+The policy provides the framework we use to control certain interference with the highway.
+The ability to grant licences allows us to put safety measures in place on our highways.

 - Pavement displays outside shops

 - "A" boards on the highway

 - Builders' skips on the highway